cvanballegooijen/joostvdg.github.io/docs/jenkinsx/build-packs.md

 * when you import an existing project (`jx import`)
 * referencing it in a `jenkins-x.yaml` pipeline file

-A build pack contains resources related to the pipeline, both a `Jenkinsfile` for static Jenkins and a `jenkins-x.yanl` for Jenkins X pipelines.
+A build pack contains resources related to the pipeline, both a `Jenkinsfile` for static Jenkins and a `jenkins-x.yaml` for Jenkins X pipelines.

 In addition, it contains everything else required to get an application of a specific technology and framework to build, versioned, containerized, and deployed with Helm.
 This means it contains a `Dockerfile` and a Helm Chart at least.